 A nurse educator or diabetes nurse practitioner is a registered nurse (RN) with special training and background in caring for and teaching people with diabetes.
-Many are certified in the field of diabetes.
-Some may have a master's degree.
+Many are Certified Diabetes Educators (CDE) and some may have a master's degree.
 Nurse educators often help you learn the day-to-day aspects of diabetes self-care.
 They can teach you

 - what diabetes is

 - how to cope with diabetes and to make changes in your health habits

 - how to use diabetes medications

 - how to work with insulin and give yourself shots

 - how to keep track of your diabetes

 - symptoms of low and high blood glucose

 - how to take care of an insulin reaction